Everybody Calls Me Giorgio

 SPARKS No1 Song In Heaven (1979)

-Available on the SPARKS album ‘No1 in Heaven’ via Repertoire Records
+Available on the SPARKS album ‘No1 in Heaven’via Repertoire Records

 DONNA SUMMER Our Love (1979)

-Every wondered where NEW ORDER got the iconic drum machine intro for ‘Blue Monday’?
-Then look no further than the brilliant ‘Our Love’, the programming courtesy of Jim Bralower.
-Not content with inventing Hi-NRG, Moroder thought he’d formulate Italo as well!
+Every wondered where NEW ORDER got that iconic drum machine intro for ‘Blue Monday’?
+Then look no further than the brilliant ‘Our Love’, the Linn programming courtesy of Jim Bralower.
+Not content with inventing Hi-NRG, Moroder thought he’d formulate Italo disco as well!
 Dan Wyman made his presence felt by adding a distinct edge to the synthesizers with the tight sequences synonymous with the Moroder sound considerably beefed up for a harder club impact.

 Available on the DONNA SUMMER album ‘Bad Girls’ via Casablanca / Universal Records